Ames-hub/AliceAM/README.md

 <br>It will ask for the following information.
 - The token you got in step 1
 - Prefix you want the bot to use (Default is //)

-## Data Storage
-AliceAM uses PostgreSQL for data storage by default.
-It used to allow for Json files, but this has been removed due to the fact that the json system never received any testing and, as far as I could tell due to lack of testing, was at risk of combusting into flames at the drop of a hat.